Tuesday, April 17, 2007 at 1:58 PM PDT

 Even though all of my dreams come true I could not imagine that I would actually start buying Barbie dolls for myself at my grown age.

 A while after I had began working at J.C.
-Penny’s last year I’d go around window shopping, sometimes checking things out during my hourly breaks.
+Penney’s last year I’d go around window shopping, sometimes checking things out during my hourly breaks.
 I happen to hit a Toys ‘R’ us and a K.B. toy store and I was once again “captured” by Barbie.

 I just couldn’t resist starting a collection.
 One day as I stood at a counter making a purchase a white woman about in her fifties uttered to me that she still “loves Barbie”.
 I’ve collected quite a few so far, just as many as I had when I was a little girl.
 I am going to buy a pretty curio to pose them all in.